- BREAST CARE CENTER

 Clinical research studies add to our knowledge and progress against cancer.
 Patients who take part may be among the first to benefit from innovative therapy and as a result, provide useful information, which will aid many others.

-Those interested in learning whether they are candidates for one of numerous clinical trials being conducted at The Cancer Center Oncology Research Department at (910) 615-4561.
+Those interested in learning whether they are candidates for one of clinical trials being conducted at The Cancer Center Oncology Research Department at (910) 615-5603.

 NSABP B-47: A Randomized Phase III Trial of Adjuvant Therapy Comparing Chemotherapy Alone (Six Cycles of Docetaxel Plus Cyclophosphamide or Four Cycles of Doxorubicin Plus Cyclophosphamide Followed by Weekly Paclitaxel) to Chemotherapy Plus Trastuzumab in Women with Node-Positive or High-Risk Node-Negative HER2-Low Invasive Breast Cancer.